-Besides thinking about bikinis, beverages and beaches, travelers might want to give consideration to something less fun but still necessary, travel protection.
+Besides thinking about bikinis, beverages and beaches, travellers might want to give consideration to something less fun but still necessary, travel protection.

-A recent survey by the Travel Health Insurance Association of Canada, indicates that 35 percent of Canadian travelers do not buy travel health insurance yet 21 percent of respondents admit to receiving medical treatment while they were traveling.
+A recent survey by the Travel Health Insurance Association of Canada indicates that 35% of Canadian travellers do not buy travel health insurance yet 21% of respondents admit to receiving medical treatment while they were travelling.

 THIA president, John Thain points out that most Canadians aren’t properly informed about travel insurance and medical coverage available when outside the country.

-“Only six percent of Canadians realize that provincial health plans cover about 9 percent of medical expenses when you are traveling outside of Canada.
+“Only 6% of Canadians realize that provincial health plans cover about 9% of medical expenses when you are travelling outside of Canada.
 Travel health insurance is designed to protect against unforeseen medical expenses.”

-Interestingly, 60 percent of those who received medical attention while away had extended medical insurance to pay for the associated expenses and the same number say they would pay whatever was necessary for medical treatment.
+Interestingly, 60% of those who received medical attention while away had extended medical insurance to pay for the associated expenses and the same number say they would pay whatever was necessary for medical treatment.

-The survey also showed that associated medical expenses of more than $1,000 would represent a financial crisis for 34 percent of respondents.
-Furthermore, 32 percent indicated that unforeseen medical expenses of $5,000 or more would represent a financial crisis.
+The survey also showed that associated medical expenses of more than $1,000 would represent a financial crisis for 34% of respondents.
+Furthermore, 32% indicated that unforeseen medical expenses of $5,000 or more would represent a financial crisis.